Slot car: History

-The first commercial slot cars were made by Lionel (USA) and appeared in their catalogues from 1912, drawing power from a toy train rail sunk in a trough or wide slot between the rails.
+The first commercial slot cars were made by Lionel and appeared in their catalogues from 1912, drawing power from a toy train rail sunk in a trough or wide slot between the rails.
 They were surprisingly similar to modern slot cars, but independent speed control was available only as an optional extra.
 Production was discontinued after 1915.
 Sporadically over the next forty years, several other electrically powered commercial products came and went.
 Although a patent was registered as far back as March 1936 for a slot car, until the late 1950s, nearly all powered toy vehicles were guided by raised rails, either at the wheels (railroad-style), or at the lane center, or edge.

 By the late 1930s, serious craftsmen/hobbyists were racing relatively large (1:16 to 1:18 scale) model cars, powered by small internal combustion engines, originally with spark-ignition, later with glow plug engines.
 For guidance, the cars were clamped to a single center rail, or tethered from the center of a circular track, then they were started and let go for timed runs.
 There was no driver control of either the speed or steering, so "gas car" racing was largely a mechanic's hobby.
 In the 1940s hobbyists in Britain began to experiment with controllable electric cars using handbuilt motors, and in the 1950s using the small model train motors that had become available.
-In 1954, the Southport Model Engineering Society in the U.K. was challenged by a patent-holder for using rail-guided gas-car exhibitions to raise funds, so, as a replacement, the members constructed an electric racecourse, a groundbreaking six-lane layout nearly 60 feet long, for 1:32 rail-guided cars, which is widely considered to be the progenitor of electric rail- and slot-racing.
-In 1955–1956, several clubs in the U.K. and U.S., inspired by the Southport layout, were also racing electric cars guided by center rails, and soon after, by slots in the track surface.
+In 1954, the Southport Model Engineering Society in the UK was challenged by a patent-holder for using rail-guided gas-car exhibitions to raise funds, so, as a replacement, the members constructed an electric racecourse, a groundbreaking six-lane layout nearly 60 feet long, for 1:32 rail-guided cars, which is widely considered to be the progenitor of electric rail- and slot-racing.
+In 1955–1956, several clubs in the UK and US, inspired by the Southport layout, were also racing electric cars guided by center rails, and soon after, by slots in the track surface.
 The term "slot car" was coined to differentiate these from the earlier "rail cars".
 As the member-built club layouts proliferated, the relative advantages of rail and slot were debated for several years, but the obtrusive appearance of the rails and their blocking of the car's rear wheels when sliding through corners were powerful disadvantages.
 New clubs increasingly chose the slot system.
 By 1963, even the pioneer rail-racing clubs had begun to switch to slots.